emarteca/emarteca.github.io/_publications/insub.tse23.pdf.md

 collection: publications
 excerpt: 'A tool for automatic identification of Resource-Affected Flaky tests (in Java, Python, and JavaScript code bases), and reporting resource configurations in which tests are (most) stable.'
 date: 2023-10-18
+venue: 'IEEE TSE'
-venue: 'In submission to IEEE TSE'
+custom_tag: 'In submission to'
 ---

 <a href='https://arxiv.org/pdf/2310.12132.pdf'>Access preprint here</a>